Skip to main content

 Metrics do not measure your goals.
 Metrics measure a proxy.
 The proxy may or may not be aligned so that the measurements return close to what you would see if you could measure your goals themselves.

 Never act to optimise a metric.
 Only act to optimise what the metric is a proxy for: your actual goal.
 When the metric becomes the goal, you’ve made a mistake.
+If you act on metrics, ensure you act on your goal.

 Many people forget this.